BeckmannundPartnerCONSULT/DocumentationTree/other_versions/reflexiveDocTree/readme_reflexiveDocTree.txt

 9.2 reflexive_documentation_tree_of_Lua.html

 This file is an html site for the description of the Lua syntax with examples build from the script reflexive_documentation_tree_of_Lua.lua.
 The source of the texts is from official Lua documentation, reference manual and the book programming in Lua.

+10.1 reflexive_documentation_tree_write_html.lua

+This script is a graphical user interface for Windows with a textfield containing the raw text of an article which can contain format html-tags.
+The graphical user interface converts this text in a html site with titles defined by the numbering of the titles and shows the current table of contents as a tree.

+10.2 reflexive_documentation_tree_write_html_Linux.lua

+This script is a graphical user interface for Linux, tested on a Raspberry Pi, with a textfield containing the raw text of an article which can contain format html-tags.
+The graphical user interface converts this text in a html site with titles defined by the numbering of the titles and shows the current table of contents as a tree.